DelaporteRobin/POST/README.md

 ## Tasklist for next versions

-- update .tcss files (Global tcss files)
-- studio searchbar (proximity system)
 - update contacted studio status after a certain amount of time
-- increase the quality of the noteblock for email generation
+- update the user settings location system